 Drawbacks Of Generic TLDs

 There’s a likelihood that the new TLDs will be very competitive considering the fact that they will be offered by private companies.
-There is also the possibility of other people buying your domain name and using it to compromise your reputation like publishing malicious content that brings down your practice.
+There is also the possibility of other people buying your domain name and using it to compromise your reputation like publishing malicious content that brings down your legal practice.

 Will TLDs Boost Brand Awareness Or Traffic?